-A variety of factors have contributed to a worrisome loss of bee colonies in recent years,
+A Florida beekeeper collects honey from his hives.
+A variety of factors have contributed to a worrisome loss of bee colonies in recent years, and a federal report released Thursday concludes there is no single remedy.
+Source |

 "It's not a simple situation.
 If it were one factor we would have identified it by now," said David Inouye, President of the Ecological Society of America.